General Seemingly Unrelated Local Projections: Making The Model More General

 Another issue that commonly arises in applied work is that instruments for different shocks are correlated \citep[see, e.g.,][]{bruns2024avoiding}.
 To control for this, Equation (\ref{eq: IV_LP}) can be modified as follows.
 Assuming, for simplicity, that $n_m=1$.
 Then, we obtain $\bm \nu_t = (\nu_{1t}, \dots, \nu_{n_x t})'$ which follows a Gaussian with zero mean but a (potentially) full covariance matrix $\bm \Sigma_\nu$.
 In the general case, we assume an informative inverse Wishart prior on $\bm \Sigma_\nu \sim \mathcal{W}^{-1}(s_{0\nu},\bm{S}_{0\nu})$.

 Estimating the shocks then boils down to disentangling the uncorrelated components $\bm x_t = (x_{1t}, \dots, x_{n_x t})'$ from a correlated remainder term $\bm \nu_t$.
 The covariance structure among the instruments under these assumptions is encoded in $\bm \Sigma_\nu$.
 A key issue is the interpretation of the correlated remainder term $\bm \nu_t$.
 One possibility is that we assume that the correlation among instruments is entirely due to measurement error.
 We think this is a particularly appealing assumption when the correlation between instruments is low.
-On the other hand, we can also exploit comovement among instruments to obtain estimates of common shocks.
+On the other hand, we can also exploit comovement among instruments to obtain estimates of common components.

 {Indeed, in our empirical work we also use a special case of Equation (\ref{eq: IV_LP}) to extract a common component across shocks.
-This common component represents an interpretable shock (such as a common monetary shock present in multiple monetary policy instruments or a coordinated monetary/fiscal shock when studying monetary and fiscal policy jointly, as we do below).
+This common component is a model-implied object (such as a common monetary component present in multiple monetary policy instruments or a coordinated monetary/fiscal component when studying monetary and fiscal policy jointly, as we do below).
 In that case, we propose one of two alternatives, reminiscent of how researchers have incorporated factors in Bayesian time series models: We either explicitly estimate the common factor from $n_m > 1$ instruments by setting $n_x = 1$, or we ex-ante compute the first principal component of all instruments and include that principal component as a joint instrument in our framework.
 Below we show results for both approaches.
-An extension to multiple common shocks is technically also feasible, but would likely lead to weak identification as multiple common shocks will be hard to disentangle.\footnote{In general the data could be at least somewhat informative about whether or not the common component across instruments is due to noise or a meaningful structural shock as the inclusion of the common will change the fit of the LP equation.}}
+An extension to multiple common components is technically also feasible, but would likely lead to weak identification as multiple common components will be hard to disentangle.\footnote{In general the data could be at least somewhat informative about whether or not the common component across instruments is due to noise or a meaningful structural shock as the inclusion of the common component will change the fit of the LP equation.}}